Samu Stern

 After the March 1944 German occupation, Stern was a member of the German-created Jewish Council (Judenrat, Zsidó tanács) along with Orthodox Community leader Pinchas Freudiger.
 The Jewish Council was among recipients of the Vrba–Wetzler report, also known as the Auschwitz Protocols, the Auschwitz Report.
 It detailed the atrocities in Auschwitz.
-Much like Rezső Kasztner (aka Rudolf), members of the Jewish Council failed to publicize the atrocities and warn the Jews of Hungary of their fate.
+Much like Rezső Kasztner (aka Rudolf Kastner), members of the Jewish Council failed to publicize the atrocities and warn the Jews of Hungary of their fate.
 Although Stern supported Jewish causes, he received criticism for dealing willingly with the German occupying authorities and their Hungarian collaborators.

+Early life

+Samu Stern was born into a Neolog Jewish farming family in Nemesszalók, Veszprém County on 5 January 1874.
+His parents were Lipót Stern and Fáni Hoffmann.
+His father farmed on a large estate and traded in agricultural products.
+Samu Stern attended a yeshiva for two years, but then he enrolled in a trade school, against his parents' wishes.